dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-AlexNet and ResNet architectures.md

 )
 ```

-Note that almost all layers will have the kernel_size=(3, 3) and just at the very top we have a bigger kernel_size=(7x7) once, with one exception of kernel_size=(1, 1).
+Note that 18 layers have the kernel_size=(3, 3) and just at the very top we have a bigger kernel_size=(7x7) once, and at the botom we have one kernel of size (1, 1).
-The major secret how we achieved to bring into that many layers is called the [Batch norm](https://dejanbatanjac.github.io/2019/04/22/Batch-norm.html).
+The major secret how we achieved to bring that many layers is called the [Batch norm](https://dejanbatanjac.github.io/2019/04/22/Batch-norm.html).

 # Other respectable CNN mentions

-There is one another architecture that uses BatchNorm2d called inception, but it is memory more intensive comparing to ResNet.
+There is one another architecture that uses BatchNorm2d called inception, but it is memory intensive comparing to ResNet.
 Inception uses the Dropout layer (not present in ResNet).

 One another but rather older model is VGG.
 For instance, VGG16.
 It was very popular at a time but it also had just a few conv2d layers.